Middle School

 Mathematics

 We develop mathematicians through focus, coherence, and rigor.
 The attention to rigor reflects the balance of conceptual understanding, procedural skill and fluency, and application.
-Our program is a standards-based hybrid program, based on California State and Common Core math standards.
+Our program is a standards-based hybrid program, based on Common Core math standards.

 We encourage students to experience a productive struggle and persevere as they tackle their work throughout the school year.
 We welcome mistakes as they are a springboard to learning opportunities.
 Math is about the process, just like our faith.
 God’s purpose is the process itself.
 We love what Oswald Chambers shares with us in His Utmost for His Highest: “The question of whether or not we arrive at a particular goal is of little importance, and reaching it becomes merely an episode along the way.
 What we see as only the process of reaching a particular end, God sees as the goal itself.”

-Algebra I: The main purpose of Algebra I is to develop students' fluency with linear, quadratic, and exponential functions.
-The critical areas of instruction involve deepening and extending students’ understanding of linear and exponential relationships by comparing and contrasting those relationships and by applying linear models to data that exhibit a linear trend.
+Algebra I: The main purpose of Algebra I is to develop students’ fluency with linear, quadratic, and exponential functions.
+The critical areas of instruction involve deepening and extending students’ understanding of linear and non-linear relationships by comparing and contrasting those relationships and by applying linear models to data that exhibit a linear trend.
 In addition, students engage in methods for analyzing, solving, and using exponential and quadratic functions.
-Some of the overarching elements of the Algebra I course include the notion of function, solving equations, rates of change and growth patterns, graphs as representations of functions, and modeling.
+Some of the overarching elements of the Algebra I course include the notion of function, solving equations and systems of equations, linear and non-linear patterns, and graphs as representations of functions.

 Science